campaignmonitor/createsend-ruby/README.md

 clients = cs.clients
 ```

-### Basic usage
+## Basic usage
-This example of listing all your clients demonstrates basic usage of the library:
+This example of listing all your clients demonstrates basic usage of the library and the data returned from the API:

 ```ruby
 require 'createsend'